mondeja/blender-text2sequences/README.md

 # blender-text2sequences

-Plugin add-on to select a group of strips and create sequences based on time marks defined in text files.
+Blender add-on to select a group of strips and create sequences based on time marks defined in text files.

+Ideal to create a first edition of a video based on a script or create video previews.

 ## Download